Project Management Professional Development

 Ginger Levin, PMP, PgMP, Certified OPM3 Professional

-Dr. Ginger Levin, PMP, PgMP teaches in program and project management graduate degree programs at several universities around the world.
-Dr. Levin has over 40 years of experience in project, program, and portfolio management working for the U.S. government and in consulting for private and public sector clients.
+Dr. Ginger Levin, PMP, PgMP teaches in program and project management graduate degree programs at two universities around the world.
+Dr. Levin has over 49 years of experience in project, program, and portfolio management working for the U.S. government and in consulting for private and public sector clients.
 She is certified by PMI as an OPM3 Professional.

 Dr. Levin received the Outstanding Dissertation Award from The George Washington University for her research on large organizations and ethics.
-She is the author or co-author of 12 books; her most recent book is: "Program Management Complexity: A Competency Model."
+She is the author, editor, or co-author of 21 books; her most recent is: “Portfolio Management A Strategic Approach”.
 She speaks regularly at project management conferences worldwide.

 Dr. Levin was the second person in the world to attain the PgMP certification.